iter8-tools/iter8/content/installation/kubernetes.md

 ## Uninstalling iter8

-If you want to uninstall all *iter8* components from your Kubernetes cluster, first delete all instances of `Experiment` from all namespaces.
+If you want to uninstall all of iter8 components from your Kubernetes cluster, first delete all instances of `Experiment` from all namespaces.
 Then, you can delete iter8 by running the following command:

 ```bash
 kubectl delete -f https://raw.githubusercontent.com/iter8-tools/iter8-controller/v1.0.0-preview/install/iter8-controller.yaml